 have several trustees who bring a variety

-Our organisation is part of the European Network In the Footsteps of Robert Louis Stevenson, certified as a European Cultural Route.
+The Long John Silver Trust is part of the European Network In the Footsteps of Robert Louis Stevenson, certified as a European Cultural Route.

 The objective of the European Stevenson network is to promote the life and works of Robert Louis Stevenson and in parallel, the territories visited and explored by the author.